A Guide to The Different Types of Body Treatments on Spa Holidays

 Based on Ayurvedic healing, an Indian head massage provides relaxation and revitalisation.
 Stress often builds up in the tissues, muscles and joints of the head, face, neck and shoulders, so this therapy aims to release this tension.
 During a treatment, you’ll sit in a massage chair and the therapist will apply pressure and movements to the neck, shoulder and scalp, as well as occasionally to the face.
 This is great for providing stress relief and treatment for headaches and insomnia.

-Try Indian Head Massage at Penha Longa in Portugal
+Try Indian Head Massage at COMO Uma Canggu in Bali

 Shiatsu massage aims to enhance energy flow around the body with continuous rhythmic sequences of pressure applied by the fingers, thumbs and palms.
 No oil is used in this therapy so you can stay fully clothed.
 This massage is excellent at relieving pain, eliminating stress and improving your circulation on a de-stress spa holiday, and it also encourages your body’s natural healing process.
 You’ll end your session feeling both physically and mentally renewed.